zapling/atreus62/README.md

 _This mode is not accesible under Windows, and therefore this layout might not work as expected for those users._

 Some applications behave unexpectedly when trying to input characters this way, resulting in some weird behaviour.
 To circumvent this, one workaround is to temporarily change the keyboard layout to Swedish in your OS.
+If you know a better way, please consider creating a PR.

 ## Installation

-Putting this layout on your keyboard consists of two steps, compiling and flashing.
-In order to do these we first need to get the [QMK Firmware](https://github.com/qmk/qmk_firmware).
+Installing this layout to your keyboard consists of two steps, compiling and flashing, but first you need to get the [QMK Firmware](https://github.com/qmk/qmk_firmware).
 It can easily be installed via the following command.

 ```
 make qmk
 ```

-After installing QMK you are free to do any changes you want to the layout, altough it should be fine without any.

 ### Compile

+When you feel done with the layout, and all eventual changes are done etc, it's time to compile the firmware.

 ```
 make compile